Maintaining Workload Uptime

 Anti-Affinity Rule to the deployment spec by replacing

-For more information on scheduling pods, see Advanced Scheduling in Kubernetes on the Kubernetes Blog.
+For more information about scheduling pods, see Advanced Scheduling in Kubernetes on the Kubernetes Blog.

 If an AZ goes down, PersistentVolumes (PVs) and their data also go down and cannot be automatically re-attached.
 To preserve your PV data in the event of a fallen AZ, your persistent workload needs to have a failover mechanism in place.